MalcolmPanda/Codepath-prework/README.md

 If you recorded multiple GIFs for all the implemented features, you can add them here:

-random pattern each new game:
+random pattern for each new game:

 <img src="http://g.recordit.co/TDnIIvQdst.gif" width=200><br>

-3 mistakes feautre:
+3 mistakes feature:

 <img src="http://g.recordit.co/WxqJ7mMrhC.gif" width=200><br>